-BATCH_INSERT=YES/NO: Whether to group feature insertions in a batch.
-Defaults to YES.
+YES.
+Whether to group feature insertions in a batch.
 Only apply in creation or update mode.

-COPY_MODE=YES/NO: Using COPY for insertions and reads can result in a performance improvement.
-Defaults to YES.
+YES.
+Using COPY for insertions and reads can result in a performance improvement.

 The following layer creation options are available:

-OVERWRITE=YES/NO: Whether to overwrite an existing table with the layer name to be created.
-Defaults to NO.
+NO. Whether to overwrite an existing table with the layer name to be created.

-GEOMETRY_NULLABLE=YES/NO: Whether the values of the geometry column can be NULL.
-Defaults to YES.
+YES.
+Whether the values of the geometry column can be NULL.

-CARTODBFY=YES/NO: Whether the created layer should be “Cartodbifi’ed” (i.e. registered in dashboard).
-Defaults to YES.
+YES.
+Whether the created layer should be "Cartodbifi'ed" (i.e. registered in dashboard).
 Requires: